 Archives and Special Collections Online: This is an online database of archival collections on specific individuals, organizations, and university records at Purdue.
 It contains detailed descriptions of archival collections and their creators.

-e-Archives: e-Archives is an online database that contains digital versions of photographs, manuscript collections, videos, and oral histories located in the Purdue Archives and Special Collections.
-Notable collections in e-Archives include a full run of the Debris yearbooks, the Board of Trustees Minutes, the George Palmer Putnam collection of Amelia Earhart papers, and many other materials.
+e-Archives: This is an online database that contains digitally-created and digitized photographs, manuscript collections, videos, and oral histories located in Archives and Special Collections.
+Notable collections in e-Archives include a full run of the Debris yearbooks, the Board of Trustees Minutes, and the George Palmer Putnam collection of Amelia Earhart papers.

 Purdue Alumni Directories: The alumni directories contain information on when a particular student graduated, their area of study, their address, and their occupation and place of employment after graduating.
 Coverage is from 1987-2008, however the directories prior to 1969 are much more detailed than the more current ones.